 July 1, 2011.
 When I wake up this morning, I realize there are lots of pages where I need to change our pastor's last name from Griffith to Tran; I hope I didn't overlook anything.

 May 2011.
 I start trying to insert a did you know? item in the weekly order of worship to remind folks that their church has a web site and to help them figure out how to use it.
-They don't usually get printed.
+The item doesn't usually get printed.